PavanRangani/docs/docs/prd/search/requirement.md

 - For contact and company, matching is done on its Name, Phone number and Address

-  - Company has one Address and one Phone number,
+  - Company has Name, Short name, one Address and one Phone number
-  - Contact has 4 phone numbers (Mobile, Home, Work, Other) and 4 Address (Work address, Home address and two Additional address).
+  - Contact has Name, Nick name, 4 phone numbers (Mobile, Home, Work, Other) and 4 Address (Work address, Home address and two Additional address).
 Matching is done on all this fields

 - Matching is also done on partial word